Lenticular printing: Victor Anderson and Vari-Vue

-Victor G. Anderson worked for the Sperry Corporation during World War II where 3D imaging was used for military instructional products, for instance on how to use a bomb sight.
-After the war Anderson started his company Pictorial Productions Inc. A patent application for a Process in the assembling of changeable picture display devices was filed on 1 March 1952 and granted on 3 December 1957 (US patent 2,815,310.
+During World War II, Victor G. Anderson worked for the Sperry Corporation, where 3D imaging was used for military instructional products, for instance on how to use a bomb sight.
+After the war, Anderson started his company Pictorial Productions Inc. A patent application for a Process in the assembling of changeable picture display devices was filed on 1 March 1952 and granted on 3 December 1957 (US patent 2,815,310).
 Anderson stated in 1996 that the company's first product was the I Like Ike button.
 The presidential campaign button's image changed from the slogan "I Like Ike" (in black letters on white) into a black and white picture of Ike Eisenhower when viewed from different angles.
 It was copyrighted on 14 May 1952.
 In December 1953 the company registered their trademark Vari-Vue.
 Vari-Vue further popularized lenticular images during the 1950s and 1960s.
 By the late sixties, the company marketed about two thousand stock products including 12 in moving pattern and color sheets, large images (many religious), billboards, and novelty toys.
-The company went bankrupt in 1986.
+The company was liquidated in a security agreement sale in 1988 and the production line was sold to Frank X. Didik who operates the Vari-Vue.com website.